 poster 'universal alphabet'

-- Delivery time within Germany 2-5 working days
+- Delivery time within the country 2-5 working days

-"Attempt at a New Typeface" is the title of Herbert Bayer's 1926 text in the Bauhaus issue of Offset magazine.
+"Attempt of a new font" is the title of Herbert Bayer's text in 1926 in the Bauhaus issue of the magazine Offset.
 The article is illustrated on page 399 with his design for a new "alphabet."

-"Just as modern machines, architecture, and cinema are expressions of our modern age, so too must writing be," Bayer demands.
-Rigorous lowercase, simplicity, unity of construction, composition in the primary forms of square and circle—these are his demands.
-These principles characterize many Bauhaus designs around 1926.
+"Just as modern machines, architecture, and cinema are expressions of our modern time, so must the font be," demands Bayer.
+Rigorous lowercase, simplicity, unity in construction, composition in the primary forms of square and circle - these are his demands.
+These guidelines shape many Bauhaus designs around the year 1926.

-On the published sheet, two characters, the g and the k, are described as still unfinished.
-Bayer thus makes design visible as a process.
+On the published sheet, two characters, g and k, are described as still unfinished.
+Bayer thus makes the design process visible.

 Herbert Bayer's design is an idealization of simple construction and universal application.
-However, legibility was neglected; the typeface is more suitable for logos and individual words, but not for longer texts.
+However, readability was neglected; the font is more suitable for logos and individual words, but not for longer texts.

-The universal typeface was used by Herbert Bayer in the 1960s for the logo he designed for the Bauhaus Archive Berlin, which the Bauhaus shop adopted at the same time.
-The "a" and "r" are simplified again, but the characters h, u, and s are taken from the then-popular Helvetica typeface.
-For a more harmonious form and better legibility of the lettering, the inner corners of the a and v are indented.
+The universal font was used by Herbert Bayer in the 1960s for the logo of the Bauhaus-Archiv Berlin that he designed, as was also adopted by the Bauhaus shop.
+In this, the "a" and "r" are further simplified, but the characters h, u, and s are taken from the then popular Helvetica font.
+For a more harmonious shape and better readability of the lettering, the inner angles of a and v are given indentations.

 format Din A 1 (594 x 841 mm)